fish546-2018/Jenny-Snailfish/data/README.md

-#Data
+# Data
 *raw data too big for GitHub*
-This file contains the RADSeq data from *many* species of snailfishes.
+RADSeq data from 48 individuals of 30 species of snailfishes.
+checksum file for originally downloaded file in case it needs to be redownloaded later.